flakelolz/management-app/README.md

 I used SQLite in memory, which means that everything added from the API after the app is running is not gong to remain after the app is closed.

 If you wish to add data in a more permanent way, you can do so by writing the queries on the `sql` file inside the `migrations` folder.

+# DISCLAIMER

+Most things are working how they should but assigning and removing projects from an employee shows the Project ID instead of the name.
+The frontend wouldn't have been a headache if I knew how to use a good framework for it.

+The Backend fine, except for me trying and failing to create a SQL Query that finds all the projects that aren't assigned to an employee.